-Replacement tires must have the same or higher speed rating to maintain vehicle speed capability.
+Replacement tires must have the same or higher speed rating as the vehicle’s Original Equipment to maintain vehicle speed capability.
 If a vehicle has tires with different speed ratings, it is the speed rating of the “slowest” tire that dictates the vehicle top speed.

 There is one last sizing type that you should know about, especially if you are in the market for off road tires for a light truck or SUV.
 It’s called a Flotation size and the numbers in this sizing format are very different from the Metric formats.
 Flotation sized tires are similar to LT-Metric tires in application except for a few important points.
 Number one, they cannot be used in dual applications and number two, an equivalent size tire may have different load capacity than its LT-Metric counterpart.

 The first number in the Flotation tire size is the overall diameter in inches.
 Pretty straight forward.

 The second number is the section width (sidewall to sidewall) measurement in inches.
 Again fairly simple.

 After the section width comes a letter that indicates the type of internal construction: 33X12.50R17LT 120Q.

 This is the same as is found in the metric sizing systems.